aroberge/avantpy/psf/idea.md

 Even though I have created a repository with this name, **AvantPy does not exist yet.** For now, it is an idea inspired by the various observations mentioned above and enriched by some experiments I have done, most of which are available on Github.
 Conceptually, AvantPy includes the following.

-- AvantPy is a collection of dialects, each dialect being a superset of Python, designed to make it easier to learn programming concept in a given human language.
+- AvantPy is a collection of dialects, each dialect being a superset of Python, designed to make it easier to learn programming concepts in a given human language.
-  - Each dialect consists of a translations of most Python keywords, supplemented by a few additional ones intended to make some concepts easier to learn.
+  - Each dialect consists of a translations of most Python keywords in a given human language, supplemented by a few additional keywords intended to make some concepts easier to learn.
 - AvantPy is a preprocessor, that takes a program written either totally or in parts in a given dialect, and converts it to standard Python prior to execution.
-  - A given program could include a mix of code written in normal Python and in a specific dialect.
+  - A syntactically valid program can include a mix of code written in normal Python and in a specific dialect.
+This is to ease the transition to learning Python.
 - AvantPy also includes tools to analyze Python tracebacks and translate them into easier to understand feedback for beginners.
 - AvantPy is written as a standard Python module/package meant to be usable with any "normal" Python environment.
+Thus, it could be included as a plugin for a given editor, or run with a standard Python interpreter from the command line.
 - AvantPy also includes a tool to convert programs written in a given dialect into standard Python, showing the differences between the two, thus helping motivated users to make the transition to using only standard Python.
-- AvantPy is supported by a website that includes very basic explanations of programming concepts for each dialect.
+- AvantPy is supported by a website, or perhaps by local documentation files, which includes very basic explanations of programming concepts for each dialect.
 These explanations can be linked to by tracebacks.

 In addition, AvantPy **could** possibly include an REPL designed to make use of the above, something which I have also explored.
 However, I do not see this as important as the other aspects, and do not believe that it should be worked on until all of the other parts have been properly implemented.